 If I make toast using your bread and your toaster, am I entitled to the toast?
 In a typical job, you use tools and a facility provided by someone else, analogous to you providing me with bread and a toaster.

-If you disagree about the legitimacy of your employer's claim to own the tools and facility, raise that instead.
+What you really disagree about seems to be the legitimacy of your employer's claim to own the tools and facility, or the legitimacy of absentee ownership.
 This argument obscures the real disagreement between you and an ancap by assuming a disputed premise.

 "My boss is obviously not paying me what my work is worth, because if they did, there would be no profit for them."